Deep inference of simulated strong lenses in ground-based surveys: Results

 The 5-parameter model has more complexity than the 1-parameter model: aside from \einsteinrad, there are two additional parameters for lens eccentricity moduli ($\eccentricity{l}{1}$, $\eccentricity{l}{2}$) and two additional parameters for the positional offset between the lens and the source ($x_{\mathrm{c}}$, $y_{\mathrm{c}}$).
 We trained the models on 400,000 images with parameter distributions shown in Table~\ref{table:params}.
 During training, the neural density estimator was instantiated with 120 hidden features and 20 transforms for the MAF.
 We evaluated the performance on a test set of 1000 lenses generated using the priors recorded in Table~\ref{table:params}. \myfigure{}~\ref{fig:5paramsingle9} shows the results of inference on a single image drawn randomly from the test set --- a corner plot of posteriors and the posterior predictive check for the model-based lens reconstruction.
 Table~\ref{table:12paramuncertainties} summarizes the results for the 1000-sample ensemble.

 The performance of the NPE and BNN models on the 5-parameter model is similar to that on the 1-parameter model.
 First, the NPE model produces significantly smaller uncertainties than does the BNN model.
 Compared to the 1-parameter model, the average uncertainty in \einsteinrad{} is about $\sim0.02$ arcsec for the NPE, and it is $\sim0.08$ arcsec for the BNN model, compared to $\sim10^{-3}$ arcsec and $\sim10^{-2}$ arcsec $68\%$, respectively, in the 1-parameter model.
 Unlike the 1-parameter model, the BNN uncertainties are $\sim1-5$ times larger than the NPE model, rather than 10 times larger, as in the 1-parameter model.

+We hypothesize that the decrease in accuracy going from a 1-parameter model to the 5-parameter model is related to the training set size and the parameter space volume.
+Despite increasing the training set size for the 5-parameter model from 200,000 to 400,000 images, the parameter space volume has increased by a power of 5, exponentially outpacing the increase in training set size.
+Hence, the average sampling distance between points in the 5-parameter space is exponentially larger than that of the 1-parameter space, resulting in a less accurate model fit for the 5-parameter model.

 The residuals in \myfigure{}~\ref{fig:5paramcorner} show that the NPE and BNN models are both unbiased.
 The median values are consistent with zero within the 68\% scatter intervals (Table~\ref{table:12paramuncertainties}).
 However, the 68\% scatter is two to three times wider in the BNN model than in the NPE model, showing that the BNN model is less precise than the NPE.
 There appear to be no degeneracies or correlations amongst the parameter residuals.
 The posterior coverage in \myfigure{}~\ref{fig:5param_poscov} exhibits similar patterns as for the 1-parameter model.
 The NPE model uncertainties are well calibrated, whereas the BNN uncertainties are underconfident for every parameter in the model --- albeit slightly less so for the position parameters.

 We also explore model stability for the 5-parameter model.
 We find that the model is stable with respect to different random seed initializations of the network weight parameters.
 Details of that exploration can be found in \myappendix{}~\ref{5paramappendix}.